Model 1822 Musket

 Some Model 1822 muskets also had their barrels rifled so that they could fire the newly invented Minié ball if the barrel was thick enough and structurally sound.
 However, the increase in breech pressure created by the new expanding bullet was too much for the conversion process and older musket barrels to contain and rifled Model 1822 muskets were issued instead with standard .69 caliber round balls.

 The Model 1822 was used in both the Mexican–American War and the American Civil War.
 During the latter, .69 caliber muskets (mostly percussion, but some flintlocks as well) were common in the early part of the war (either in their original form or converted to rifling).
 They had totally disappeared from the Army of the Potomac by the second half of 1862 (aside from the Irish Brigade, which carried Springfield Model 1842 muskets until 1864), but the less-well equipped Confederate Army used them for longer, and the Army of Northern Virginia's ordnance chief claimed that Gettysburg was the first battle in which the army was completely free of smoothbore muskets.

+Many alteration systems in the U.S. arsenal, specifically alterations to percussion, were performed by the Belgian or Cone In Barrel system.
+This alteration process was performed by various arsenals, including Springfield, Harper's Ferry, and Watervliet, between 1849 and 1854.
+M1822 later adopt the maynard conversion rifle musket by Remington.

 In the Western Theater, the situation was worse for both sides and smoothbores remained in use in the Union armies into 1863.
 Some Confederate regiments were still carrying .69 caliber muskets at the Battle of Franklin in November 1864.

+The French equipped the M1822 .69 caliber, converted to percussion, which formed a core part of French expeditionary forces' armament during the Mexican campaign.